 Today I set it for random play and of the 76 songs, 38 of them were the Saw Doctors!
 Now, that’s OK since they are one of my favourite bands, but I always find it strange when random play sounds more like a one-band show.

-I don’t do math[s] and don’t fully understand the whole mathematical-statistical-ratio-data thing, but I wonder that the odds are for such a random playing.* Seems to me that such an event wouldn’t happen too often.
+I don’t do math[s] and don’t fully understand the whole mathematical-statistical-ratio-data thing, but I wonder what the odds are for such a random playing.* Seems to me that such an event wouldn’t happen too often.

-Oh, and since I have you here, I’ll share one of my favorite Saw Doctor’s songs with you!
+Oh, and since I have you here, I’ll share one of my favourite Saw Doctor’s songs with you!

-*If you are able to explain it in simple, non-mathematical terms with simple odds of “1 in a [enter number here]” explanation, please feel free to share.
+* If you can explain it in simple, non-mathematical terms with simple odds of “1 in a [enter number here]” explanation, please feel free to share.
 But please don’t offer me the formula for which to decipher it on my own because my brain does language: grammar, spelling, and punctuation.
 Not math or its scientifically-based cousins.